 Renderings courtesy of the Government of Yukon

-The facility is also equipped with room-level detection for wireless panic duress.
-The enhanced coordination between all systems allows interoperability to support the facility's operational work flows throughout the building.
-The facility is designed with diverse and redundant fiber optic telecommunication services as well as a wireless (microwave) telecommunication service to ensure the facility's connectivity to the outside world under extreme conditions.
-The data centre in the facility is part of an overall Yukon Government data centre strategy.
-The design is based on uptime best practices with redundant server, power and cooling services.
-All systems including communications were modelled in Revit (BIM).
+The enhanced coordination between all systems will allow the interoperability necessary to support the facility's operational work flows throughout the building.
+The facility is designed with diverse and redundant fiber-optic telecommunication services, as well as a wireless (microwave) telecommunication service to ensure connectivity to the outside world (even under extreme conditions).
+The dedicated data centre is part of a government-led data centre strategy, with redundant server, power, and cooling services which meet the best practices of the Uptime Institute.
+All systems, including communications, were modelled in Revit (BIM).